 Working one brownie at a time, spread about a teaspoon of chocolate frosting over the top of 6 brownies.
 Fill a bag with about a 1/2 cup of vanilla frosting and cut a small hole in the corner of the bag.
 Starting on the outer edge of the brownie, make a swirl of vanilla frosting that ends in the middle of the brownie.
 Take a tooth pick and begin at the middle of the swirl/brownie, pull the tooth pick from the middle toward the outer edge of brownie.
 Continue to do so 5-6 times, being sure to clean the tooth pick with a paper towel each time.

 Spread about a teaspoon of vanilla frosting over the top of 6 brownies.
 Using the same bag of vanilla frosting that we used for the spider webs, make a zigzag pattern that starts at the top of the brownie and stops at the bottom.
 Do it a second time going in the opposite direction.
 It should look like a second layer.
 Add two edible eyeballs.

 Spread about a teaspoon of vanilla frosting over the top of 6 brownies.
-Place a chocolate melting wafer in the middle of each brownie and into the vanilla frosting, so that it will stick.
+Place a chocolate melting wafer in the middle of each Halloween brownie bite and into the vanilla frosting, so that it will stick.
 Fill a bag with about 1/2 cup of chocolate frosting and cut a small hole in the corner of the bag.
 Cover the top of the melting wafer with chocolate frosting and cover turn over into chocolate sprinkles.
 Pipe 8 legs onto each spider, starting on the body and stopping at the edge of the brownie.
 To make the eyes, use a small amount of vanilla frosting and a small chocolate sprinkle.